 - An unsure sense of self

-- Experiencing significant stress in important areas of your life
+- Experiencing significant stress in important areas of you life

-- Depression, anxiety, and suicidal thoughts and behaviors
+- Depression, anxiety, and suicidal thoughts and behaviours

 Is It Bad to Dissociate?

 A wandering mind can be both a useful tool or a hindrance to your life, depending on the frequency of dissociative episodes.
-Dr. Krakower mentions that dissociation has the ability to divert your mind away from a stressful or panic-inducing situation “and also to help you relax during moments of intense distress.”
+Dr. Krakower mentioned that dissociation has the ability to divert your mind away from a stressful or panic-inducing situation.
+“And, also to help you relax during moments of intense distress,” he notes.